troy-lamerton/artificial-general-intelligence/README.md

 Source: [ChatGPT caught lying to developers: New AI model tries to save itself from being replaced and shut down](https://economictimes.indiatimes.com/magazines/panache/chatgpt-caught-lying-to-developers-new-ai-model-tries-to-save-itself-from-being-replaced-and-shut-down/articleshow/116077288.cms)

-This is a suprisingly effective method, and it could be good enough for a first attempt at AGI.

 ### Governance

 TODO next